apache/arrow/docs/source/python/parquet.rst

 Reading Parquet and Memory Mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because Parquet data needs to be decoded from the parquet format
+Because Parquet data needs to be decoded from the Parquet format
 and compression, it can't be directly mapped from disk.
 Thus the ``memory_map`` option might perform better on some systems
 but won't help much with resident memory consumption.